kubernetes/website/content/en/docs/contribute/style/style-guide.md

 <!-- overview -->
 This page gives writing style guidelines for the Kubernetes documentation.
 These are guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 For additional information on creating new content for the Kubernetes